 Throw your ingredients in a blender, whiz up and you are good to go.

-Why We Love this Blackberry Smoothie
+Why We Love This Blackberry Smoothie Recipe

-- It’s made with just 5 wholesome ingredients
+- It’s made with just 5 wholesome ingredients.

 Can I Use Another Type of Milk?